praveen686/ATAR/ReadMe.md

 tends to break vectorbt's dependencies and vice versa.
 So, I have to keep them separate.
 I have a conda environment for utilizing Nautilus_Trader, vectorbtpro, RAPIDS,and autogluon although the latter is more flexible if not utilzing GPU version to pytorch.
-For example, at the moment the only actively examples being developed are the triple_barrier_meta_labeling_example.py and autogluon_ts_example.py in Modules_in_Dev, one utilzes vectorbtpro and the standard_algorithms for the labeling process without any issues (although watchout for dask, pandas and numpy versioning issues).
+For example, at the moment the only actively examples being developed are the triple_barrier_meta_labeling_example.py and autogluon_ts_example.py in Modules_in_Dev, one utilizes vectorbtpro and the standard_algorithms for the labeling process without any issues (although watch out for dask, pandas and numpy versioning issues).
 The other utilizes autogluon and dask and pandas.